Currently trying to sell your property? Well, it may be overpriced.

 The market itself decides the price that a property achieves.
 It cannot be deceived or side stepped.
 Buyers are ever resourceful and know their stuff when it comes to justifying what they buy and for how much.
 The internet has seen to that.
 And it really doesn’t matter that a local estate agent may have told you what you wanted to hear when they popped round to ‘value’ your home.
 Estate agents are hardly renowned for their candour.
 We all know that.
-So why believe them just because they tell you that they agree with your financial ambitions?
-The oldest trick in an estate agent’s book is to flatter a potential client with hope followed by you signing on their dotted line, so tying you in to a nice, long sole agency agreement.
+Why believe them just because they tell you that they agree with your financial ambitions?
+Simply to beat other local agents to the punch, unfortunately.

 So, a reduction in asking price is warranted by the majority of sellers on the market today.
 Indeed Rightmove say that around 70% of the 1.2m properties for sale currently are overpriced.

 But if you are wise enough to grasp the nettle of truth and drop the amount that you are advertising at, do make it a meaningful adjustment.